 To have one pair of premium wireless on-ear noise-canceling cans in Sennheiser’s audio range is only sensible.
 The addition of a second at essentially the same price point looks a bit weird.
 But that’s exactly what Sennheiser has done with the PXC 550-II headphones – an upgrade to the previous PXC 55O model with the latest Bluetooth standard and enhanced audio and smart capabilities.

 ‘A bit weird’ isn’t usually the first phrase that comes to mind when considering Sennheiser.
 The audio brand generally offers high-performing products at sensible prices, as shown by the excellent Momentum Wireless – which, on a head big enough to carry them off, are actually quite stylish.
-But now that Sennheiser has released a new pair of on-ear wireless cans at a similar £299/$349/AU$540 price point, which are you meant to choose?
+But now that Sennheiser has released a new pair of over-ear headphones at a similar £299/$349/AU$540 price point, which are you meant to choose?

 The PXC 550-II headphones are a bit cheaper than the Momentum Wireless, a bit more sober in appearance and definitely not as big.
 Is that enough to open up a whole new crowd of customers who don’t fancy Momentum Wireless – or any of the other wireless noise-canceling on-ears currently flooding the market?